gajanan8862/service-center-management-system/README.md

-# college-management-system
+# service-center-management-system
-i develop a software for college management using html, css, javascript , php and mysql
+i develop a software for service center management using html, css, javascript , php and mysql